videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/methods.md

 #### Events associated with `enableWebcam()` :

-- First the participant will get a callback on [onWebcamRequested()](../meeting-class/meeting-event-listener-class#onwebcamrequested) and once the participant accepts the request webcam will be enabled.
+- First the participant will get a callback on [onWebcamRequested()](../meeting-class/meeting-event-listener-class#onwebcamrequested) and once the participant accepts the request, webcam will be enabled.

 - Every Participant will receive a `streamEnabled` event of `ParticipantEventListener` Class with `stream` object.